MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 <!-- ------------------------------ -->
-#### Tip: name functions to differentiate between closures in a snapshot
+#### Tip: Name functions to differentiate between closures in a snapshot

 To easily distinguish between JavaScript closures in a heap snapshot, give your functions names.